mschreie/hpe_oneview_ansible_handsonlabs/exercises/git.md

 For a simple guide please visit: http://rogerdudler.github.io/git-guide/

-You can use a graphical interface like Microsoft Visual Code as mentioned else where or work on cmd line.
-In both cases the workflow is the same, which is why you should now them The following image illustrates how pull and push get newest data and send changed data to the main repository and how Ansible Controller (aka Tower) can make use of this.
+You can use a graphical interface like Microsoft Visual Code or work on cmd line.
+In both cases the workflow is the same, which is why you should know them.
+The following image illustrates how pull and push get newest data and send changed data to the main repository and how Ansible Controller (aka Tower) can make use of this.

 ![git_clonepullandpush.png](/images/git_clonepullandpush.png)

-# For the workshop you will need to
+# If you want to derive your own setup from the sources given, you could:

 ## make a copy of this repository in order to make changes
 	this is best done in github webfrontend